JOIN US AT THE

 NOTE: If you plan to climb CSB on Friday before the social, please be aware that it closes at 5 p.m., EST. The Lighthouse also closes on Saturday at 5 p.m., EST. The Lighthouse staff has invited the attendees to climb for free on Friday and Saturday.

 On Saturday, the membership meeting will begin at 9:00 a.m., EST, at the Centennial Building, which is 1.6 miles from the Lighthouse.
 FLA will provide coffee, water, and doughnuts.
 At 12 noon, EST, we will enjoy a BBQ lunch catered by Paul Gant’s Bar-B-Que Restaurant, a Port St. Joe favorite.
 It will consist of Boston Butt BBQ on a bun and chicken, cole slaw, potato salad, baked beans, peach cobbler, and sweet and unsweetened iced tea.
-Attendees will be offered as a special treat the opportunity to climb the Lighthouse at sunset.
+Attendees will be offered as a special treat the opportunity to climb the Lighthouse in the evening.

 FLA’s Josh Liller will sign his books that you bring to the social and meeting.
 Josh is the editor of The Florida Lighthouse Trail, second edition, a newly-published compilation of Florida lighthouse histories.
 Also, Josh is the co-author of the revised edition of 5000 Years on the Loxahatchee, a pictorial history of Jupiter and Tequesta, Florida, originally published 15 years ago